Backlash (2002): Aftermath

 The feud between Edge and Kurt Angle continued after Backlash on the May 2 episode of SmackDown!, when Angle challenged Edge to a rematch but this time in a Hair vs. Hair match, which Edge accepted.
 On the May 16 episode of SmackDown!, during a segment between Edge and Triple H, Angle and Chris Jericho attacked both men, ending with Jericho manhandling Edge while Angle cut his hair once with the scissors as an example for their Hair vs. Hair match at Judgment Day.
 Later that episode, Angle and Jericho defeated Edge and Triple H in a tag team match after Angle nailed Edge with the steel chair and followed it with an Angle Slam for the win.
 After the match, Angle tossed Edge's hairpiece onto Edge.
 In the Hair vs. Hair match at Judgment Day, Edge defeated Angle and shaved Angle's head bald following it.

 Triple H and Chris Jericho continued their feud on the April 25 episode of SmackDown!, where Jericho defeated Triple H in a number one contenders match due to interference by The Undertaker, who also cost Triple H the Undisputed WWF Championship at Backlash.
 The following week, Jericho challenged Hollywood Hulk Hogan for the Undisputed WWF Championship in a no disqualification match with a stipulation added that if The Undertaker or any Raw superstar interfered in the title match, they would be suspended.
 During the title match, Triple H interfered and distracted Jericho, enabling Hogan to pin Jericho to retain the title.
 On the May 9 episode of SmackDown!, Mr. McMahon ordered that if Triple H had laid his hands on McMahon, there would be consequences.
-Triple H then challenged McMahon to fight him in the ring until Hardcore Holly, Test, Lance Storm, Christian and Reverend D-Von came to the ring and beat Triple H down.
+Triple H then challenged McMahon to fight him in the ring until Hardcore Holly, Test, Lance Storm, Christian, and Reverend D-Von came to the ring and beat Triple H down.
 Jericho then came down and nailed Triple H with the steel chair then locked him in the Walls of Jericho, ending with McMahon announcing a Hell in a Cell match at Judgment Day, which would be a WrestleMania X8 rematch between the two.
 Later that night, Jericho and Triple H interfered in each other's matches.
 First, D-Von defeated Triple H after Jericho nailed Triple H with D-Von's donation box.
 Then during Jericho's tag team match along with Angle against Edge and Hogan, Triple H interfered and nailed all four of them and the referee with a sledgehammer.
-McMahon distracted and dared Triple H to nail him with a sledgehammer, enabling Jericho to nail Triple H with the steel chair.
+McMahon had decided to distract Triple H and dared Triple H to nail him with a sledgehammer, enabling Jericho to nail Triple H with the steel chair.
 They concluded their feud at Judgment Day, when Triple H defeated Jericho in a Hell in a Cell match.